microsoft/vscode-arduino/README.md

 - `arduino.logLevel` - CLI output log level.
 Could be info or verbose.
 The default value is `"info"`.
 - `arduino.enableUSBDetection` - Enable/disable USB detection from the VSCode Arduino extension.
 The default value is `true`.
 - `arduino.disableTestingOpen` - Disable/enable auto sending a test message to serial port for checking open status.
 The default value is `false` (a test message will be sent).
+- `arduino.skipHeaderProvider` - Enable/disable the extension providing completion items for headers.
+The functionality is included in newer versions of the C++ extension.
+The default value is `false`.

 The following settings are per sketch settings of the Arduino extension.
 You can find them in `.vscode/arduino.json` under the workspace.